mforte215/the-developers-portfolio/README.md

 ## Usage

-This site was built using
+This site was built using semantic HTML and CSS.
+It displays some basic information about the developer along with links to some example projects created by the developer

 A screenshot of the current site:
 ![Screenshot of the current online site with the lay of the page displayed](./assets/images/mforte215.github.io_the-developers-portfolio_.png)